SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 - `func` - The Lua function/level whose upvalue would be set.
 - `index` - The position of the wanted upvalue.
-- `value` - New upvalue replacing the old one
+- `value` - New upvalue replacing the old one.

 ### Example